Neuronetics (NASDAQ:STIM) Upgraded at ValuEngine

-ValuEngine upgraded shares of Neuronetics (NASDAQ:STIM) from a hold rating to a buy rating in a research note issued to investors on Wednesday, ValuEngine reports.
+ValuEngine upgraded shares of Neuronetics (NASDAQ:STIM) from a hold rating to a buy rating in a report issued on Wednesday, ValuEngine reports.

-Neuronetics (NASDAQ:STIM) last issued its earnings results on Tuesday, August 6th.
-The company reported ($0.39) earnings per share for the quarter, topping the consensus estimate of ($0.43) by $0.04.
-Neuronetics had a negative net margin of 43.85% and a negative return on equity of 37.75%.
-The company had revenue of $16.57 million for the quarter, compared to analyst estimates of $15.80 million.
-Analysts forecast that Neuronetics will post -1.61 EPS for the current fiscal year.
+Neuronetics (NASDAQ:STIM) last released its earnings results on Tuesday, August 6th.
+The company reported ($0.39) EPS for the quarter, topping analysts’ consensus estimates of ($0.43) by $0.04.
+Neuronetics had a negative return on equity of 37.75% and a negative net margin of 43.85%.
+The firm had revenue of $16.57 million for the quarter, compared to analysts’ expectations of $15.80 million.
+As a group, equities analysts forecast that Neuronetics will post -1.61 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Novo Holdings A S grew its position in Neuronetics by 11.0% during the second quarter.
-Novo Holdings A S now owns 582,798 shares of the company’s stock worth $7,291,000 after buying an additional 57,798 shares during the period.
-Wells Fargo & Company MN grew its position in Neuronetics by 19.7% during the second quarter.
-Wells Fargo & Company MN now owns 393,237 shares of the company’s stock worth $4,920,000 after buying an additional 64,648 shares during the period.
-Cortina Asset Management LLC grew its position in Neuronetics by 25.7% during the second quarter.
-Cortina Asset Management LLC now owns 380,717 shares of the company’s stock worth $4,763,000 after buying an additional 77,949 shares during the period.
-Wasatch Advisors Inc. grew its position in Neuronetics by 21.2% during the second quarter.
-Wasatch Advisors Inc. now owns 380,398 shares of the company’s stock worth $4,759,000 after buying an additional 66,444 shares during the period.
-Finally, Rhumbline Advisers acquired a new position in Neuronetics during the first quarter worth about $204,000.
-Institutional investors own 81.08% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Novo Holdings A S grew its stake in shares of Neuronetics by 11.0% in the second quarter.
+Novo Holdings A S now owns 582,798 shares of the company’s stock worth $7,291,000 after acquiring an additional 57,798 shares during the last quarter.
+Wells Fargo & Company MN grew its stake in shares of Neuronetics by 19.7% in the second quarter.
+Wells Fargo & Company MN now owns 393,237 shares of the company’s stock worth $4,920,000 after acquiring an additional 64,648 shares during the last quarter.
+Cortina Asset Management LLC grew its stake in shares of Neuronetics by 25.7% in the second quarter.
+Cortina Asset Management LLC now owns 380,717 shares of the company’s stock worth $4,763,000 after acquiring an additional 77,949 shares during the last quarter.
+Wasatch Advisors Inc. grew its stake in shares of Neuronetics by 21.2% in the second quarter.
+Wasatch Advisors Inc. now owns 380,398 shares of the company’s stock worth $4,759,000 after acquiring an additional 66,444 shares during the last quarter.
+Finally, Rhumbline Advisers purchased a new stake in shares of Neuronetics in the first quarter worth $204,000.
+81.08% of the stock is currently owned by hedge funds and other institutional investors.

 About Neuronetics